The Hague should formally investigate Venezuelan ‘crimes against humanity,’ OAS says

 The left-wing autocrat who succeeded Hugo Chávez in 2013 has tightened his grip on power, stacking the country’s courts, punishing dissent and using the Venezuelan military to all but crush a budding opposition movement.

-The coronavirus pandemic has worsened the situation, with rights groups saying that the government is using the virus as an excuse to crack down on dissidents.
+The coronavirus pandemic has worsened the situation, with rights groups saying the government is using the virus as an excuse to crack down on dissidents.

 For more than a year, the United States and dozens of other countries have recognized opposition leader Juan Guaidó as the leader of the country.
 But Maduro maintains power.